 ``It is more than likely everything will be destroyed,″ said Katherine Young, a spokeswoman for Wimpy International Ltd. ``You’re going to be looking at millions of burgers.″

 McDonald’s is not sure what to do with its unwanted Mcmeat as Britain’s biggest fast-food restaurants wrestles with the logistical difficulties of switching to non-British beef.

 ``They’re still in the freezer,″ said McDonald’s spokeswoman Veronica Foster. ``Our first concern is to get the beef back in the restaurants.″

-Both McDonald’s and Wimpy, the No. 1 and No. 3 burger chains in Britain, plan to have beef back on the menu today after three days of doing burgerless business.
+Both McDonald’s and Wimpy, the No. 1 and No. 3 burger chains in Britain, put beef back on the menu today after three days of doing burgerless business.

-``I won’t go to McDonalds any more.
-They’re not serving burgers,″ said London cabbie Pete Hambri, who headed to Burger King instead.
+``I won’t go to McDonalds any more,″ London cabbie Pete Hambri told a reporter on Wednesday.
+He went to Burger King instead.

 The switchover has thrown the burger companies into a frenzy, with trucks running all over the country to pick up British burgers than won’t be sold, processing plants running flat-out to make burgers from foreign beef and workers rushing to stock the restaurants with the meat from anywhere but Britain.

 ``I’ve got more chance winning the lottery than getting mad cow,″ said Barry Peterson, who bought a McDonald’s chicken burger in central London.